Fishing - The Best Baits For Crappie Fishing

 Jigs: Versatile and Precise Crappie Baits

-Why Jigs Work Well
+Why Jigs Work So Well

 Bobber and Jig Setups

-A jig under a slip bobber is one of the easiest and most productive setups for many anglers.
-The bobber holds the jig at a set depth, and you can make subtle rod-tip movements to add life without overworking the bait.
+A jig under a slip bobber is one of the easiest and most productive rigs for many anglers.
+The bobber keeps the jig at a fixed depth, and subtle rod-tip movement adds life without making the bait look unnatural.
 This works especially well near brush piles, dock edges, and weed lines.

-If the bite is slow, resist the urge to hurry.
-Small lifts, pauses, and a careful retrieve often draw more strikes than an aggressive presentation.
+If the bite is slow, resist the urge to rush.
+Small lifts, gentle pauses, and a measured retrieve often catch more fish than a loud, aggressive presentation.

 Vertical Jigging